MicrosoftDocs/quantum-docs/articles/tutorial-qdk-quantum-random-number-generator.md

     > [!TIP]
     > You can zoom the histogram using the mouse scroll wheel or a trackpad gesture.
 When zoomed in, you can pan the chart by pressing 'Alt' while scrolling.

-1. Click on a bar to display the **percentage** of that outcome.
+1. Select a bar to display the **percentage** of that outcome.
-1. Click the top-left **settings icon** to display options.
+1. Select the top-left **settings icon** to display options.
 You can display top 10 results, top 25 results, or all results.
 You can also sort the results from high to low, or low to high.

     :::image type="content" source="media/histogram-vscode-qrng-tab.png" alt-text="Screenshot the Q# histogram window in Visual Studio Code showing how to display settings.":::